nolandruid/CasaStellar2025/README.md

   StellarPay is a Soroban-powered payroll platform for LATAM businesses that transforms idle payroll funds into productive assets.
 Instead of letting cash sit for weeks before payday, companies deposit funds into yield-generating smart contracts, earning 4-6% APY in DeFi protocols while payroll is scheduled.
 On payday, Soroban automates exact, on-time distribution in USDC via Stellar’s network—delivering instant, transparent payments without manual intervention or trust in human processes.

   - What sets PayDay apart:
-  Zero-knowledge proofs publicly verify payment timing and compliance, proving every salary was paid on schedule to every recipient—without exposing amounts, employee identities, or company payroll sizes, solving the transparency vs. privacy paradox.
+  Zero-knowledge proofs publicly verify payment timing and compliance, proving that every salary was paid on schedule to every recipient—without exposing amounts, employee identities, or company payroll sizes, thereby resolving the transparency vs. privacy paradox.
-  Yield sharing: Generated yield is split, with 70% given to employees as bonuses and 30% returned to the employer for treasury optimization.
+  Yield sharing: The generated yield is split, with 70% allocated to employees as bonuses and 30% returned to the employer for treasury optimization.
   No manual bottlenecks: Payroll admins deposit once—Soroban handles everything else, automatically, provably, and with complete transparency.
   Built for real LATAM needs: Automated compliance, instant cross-border settlement, and cash-out to local currencies empower both employees and suppliers.